 Information from local residents in Khan Sheikhoun indicates that a warplane flew over the town twice, around 6:45 a.m. on April 4.
 One resident said he saw the plane drop a bomb near the town’s central bakery in the northern neighborhood during the first fly-over.
 Several people, including the person who saw the bomb falling, said they heard no explosion but saw smoke and dust rising from the area, consistent with the relatively small explosive charge in a chemical bomb.
 Several people also confirmed that they saw people injured or heard reports of injuries immediately after the first fly-over.
 A few minutes later, they said, a warplane dropped three or four high-explosive bombs on the town.

-Human Rights Watch identified 92 people, including 30 children, whom local residents and activists said died due to chemical exposure from this attack.
+Human Rights Watch identified 90 people, including 30 children, whom local residents and activists said died due to chemical exposure from this attack.
 Medical personnel said the attack injured hundreds more.
-The Syrian Government’s Widespread and Systematic Use of Chemical Weapons

 Human Rights Watch reviewed dozens of photos and videos provided by residents of a crater from the impact of the first bomb.
 Local residents believed this site was the source of the chemical exposure because those who died lived nearby and people who came near it, including first responders, exhibited the strongest symptoms of chemical exposure.
 One of the first photos of the crater, taken by first responders, shows what appears to be liquid on the asphalt.
 That would be consistent with the use of a bomb containing sarin, which is in liquid form at room temperature.

-The photos and videos of the crater show two remnants from the chemical weapon used: a twisted thin metal fragment with green paint and a smaller circular metal object.
+The photos and videos of the crater show two remnants from the weapon used: a twisted thin metal fragment with green paint and a smaller circular metal object.
 Green coloring is widely used on factory-produced weapons to signify that they are chemical.
-The KhAB-250, for example, one of two Soviet-produced bombs specifically designed to deploy sarin from a warplane, has two green bands.
-The circular object seen in photos of the crater appears similar to the cap covering the filling hole on the KhAB-250.
+A Soviet-produced, air-dropped sarin bomb exhibited at a museum in Moscow, for example, has two green bands.
+The circular object seen in photos of the crater appears similar to the cap covering the filling hole on the sarin bomb.

 Evidence suggests that the Khan Sheikhoun attack is not the first time government warplanes have dropped nerve agents in recent months.
 Witnesses described to Human Rights Watch symptoms consistent with exposure to nerve agents that they and other local residents experienced after warplanes attacked eastern Hama on December 11 and 12, 2016, and northern Hama, near Khan Sheikhoun, on March 30, 2017.